-For fiscal year 2016, the annual retainer for independent directors was \$70,000.
+For fiscal year 2018, the annual retainer for independent directors was \$70,000.
 Directors received a \$500 fee for attending telephonic board and committee meetings.
-The Directors did not receive any fees for attending in-person board or committee meetings.
-The Board added an equity component to the compensation package at the November 2015 Board meeting whereby in addition to the retainer and fees, the Directors would receive \$35,000 in a restricted stock grant, with 1/3 vesting immediately, 1/3 after one year, and 1/3 after two years.
-However, at the December 2016 Board meeting, the Board approved accelerating the vesting schedule of the equity award so that the last two years of the award vested as of the closing stock price on December 7, 2016.
+The directors did not receive any fees for attending in-person board or committee meetings.
+In addition to the cash retainer, each director received \$35,000 in equity stock grant, using the closing stock price on January 2, 2018, all of which fully vested upon grant.